iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> Old data.
+The paper has more current numbers.
+How is that even possible?<br> :date: __2021-05-12 15:15:20__

+> Privacy concerns - after all the promises of privacy and safeguards, 70,000 people had their private information from the company doing contact tracing leaked online.
+Pass on the government Spyware.<br> :date: __2021-05-12 13:35:48__

 > Tt Is<br> :date: __2021-05-05 22:18:12__

 > This app just had a huge data breach<br> :date: __2021-05-03 15:16:08__